li11315-osu/CSE5472-term-project/README.md

 We decided that our best option for getting one of those was through a VPN, since it would also allow us to share the IP address by sharing the account.
 We went with **[PureVPN](purevpn.com)** since they allow port forwarding, which is what allows incoming traffic to actually interact with things running on the IP address.
 A one-year subscription with the Dedicated IP add-on costs about $100.

 Enabling port forwarding on the static IP is fairly easy.
 PureVPN has a settings panel that lets us just list the ports we want to enable, and all we had to do was type in "53, 80" (53 for DNS, 80 for web).

 From there, if you run PureVPN with the Dedicated IP connection then anything listening on those ports will be accessible at the address.

+TODO: Add PureVPN screenshot

+One will need to connect to the Dedicated IP when running the DNS server in order for the attacks and evaluation to work.
-Hooking the address up to the domain registrar was a bit more complicated.

-On the Domain.com control panel, the Private Nameservers tab in the DNS & Nameservers subpanel lets us register DNS servers that point to IP addresses that we specify.
+As for hooking the address up to the domain registrar: on the Domain.com control panel, the Private Nameservers tab in the DNS & Nameservers subpanel lets us register DNS servers that point to IP addresses that we specify.
 We listed `ns1.dummy-site-for-dns-ddos-testing.com` and `ns2.dummy-site-for-dns-ddos-testing.com` as both pointing to our static IP.
 The `ns2` may or may not have been needed, but we included it there just in case, since some registrars require redundant nameservers.

 There's a switch that allows us use the private nameservers as our site's main nameservers, so that resolvers will be directed to them.
 When we tried flipping it, though, it kept telling us that our nameservers were invalid.
 We tried again after actually running a DNS server instance on the static IP, but it still gave us the same error.
 Some time later, we ended up getting it to work after going on the main Nameservers tab, clicking the Add Nameserver button, and listing the `ns1` and `ns2` domains.
 This is what it looked like in the end:

 ![](https://cdn.discordapp.com/attachments/1019067030663598080/1173449843746803732/image.png?ex=6563ff54&is=65518a54&hm=b877b435b274b236c5c54632ca6ab757ea81ae99c0add90f077bbcab82f70079&)
 ![](https://cdn.discordapp.com/attachments/1019067030663598080/1173449946192674896/image.png?ex=6563ff6c&is=65518a6c&hm=d150cd60fd0afc4fea7c7ab157afa4b73fc3beb95226c4481663da596345236e&)

+This part only needs to be done once for a given domain name and static IP.

 ### Running the Servers

 The server scripts and configurations are generally intended to work for Linux.

-We used a Ubuntu VM for the servers and had PureVPN running inside the VM, which had the added benefit of allowing attack and evaluation traffic from outside the VM to behave like it was coming from a different network even if everything was running on the physical same device.
+We used a Ubuntu VM in our own testing.

 The `defense` directory contains everything needed for running both the servers and the countermeasures.
 We'll get to the latter later.